jamesgreen26/DataplanetsForMinecraft/README.md

 - Research System
   - Some mods would require a research system to have tangible progression to reach new systems
   - This is partially implemented for GCYR, but not needed for Genesis
+- Space Stations
+    - In this version, space stations will likely be supplied external
+    - There is a basic implementation of modular space stations in this project

 This project is made with help and inspiration from team GTIC (more about them to come)